AlexanderWinters/kknds_wiki/wiki/docs/development.md

 #### Tunneling
 As an additional protection, you can forward the traffic to your server through a tunnel.
 I use Cloudflare Tunnels as it is quick easy to set up.
-If you use Cloudflare as your domain registrar, it has excellent [documentation](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) on how to set up tunnels with your web services
+If you use Cloudflare as your domain registrar, it has excellent [documentation](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) on how to set up tunnels with your web services.